Faranorr/healtac2026.github.io/_pages/programme.md

 Current PhD students  and early career researchers will present their on-going research and discuss it with a panel of experts, including the keynote speakers and patient representatives.

 <h4 style="color:#009999;">Presentations, demos and posters</h4>
-Throuhghout the conference, we will have presentations from the community across the UK and internationally, including talks, software demos and posters.
+Throughout the conference, we will have presentations from the community across the UK and internationally, including talks, software demos and posters.